UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Related Work

 \section{Related Work}

 Existing methods to improve ANNS performance can be categorized into {software-based} and {hardware-based methods}.

 \textbf{Software-based Methods.} Software-based methods primarily enhance the performance of ANNS through algorithm-level optimizations.
 For instance, VDTuner~\cite{vdtuner} utilizes a learning-based parameter tuning method to more quickly find the optimal parameter configuration for ANNS databases.
-Works such as ~\cite{andre2016cache,adaptive,gao2023high} reduce memory access frequency by establishing a distance or using pruning methods.
+Works such as ~\cite{andre2016cache,adaptive,gao2023high} reduce memory access frequency by establishing a distance bound or using pruning methods.
 In contrast, our proposed method accelerates the ANNS algorithm based on new hardware, complementing the aforementioned software-based methods.

 \textbf{Hardware-based Methods.} Hardware-based methods primarily accelerate ANNS by utilizing existing hardware or designing new hardware.
 GPUs are the most commonly used hardware to accelerate ANNS.
-For example, works such as~\cite{zhao2020song,khan2024bang,groh2022ggnn} utilize GPU-based graph methods to accelerate ANNS, but due to the limited and expensive memory capacity in GPUs, it is challenging to scale to large datasets.
-Juno~\cite{juno-asplos24} is based on a compression-based method that uses GPU's RT-cores to accelerate the IVFPQ method.
-Compared to graph-based methods, compression-based methods can significantly reduce storage costs, making them better suited to the current situation of rapidly growing data scale.
-However, compared to MemANNS, these GPU-based methods have a lower energy cost-effectiveness.
+For example, works such as~\cite{zhao2020song,khan2024bang,groh2022ggnn} employ GPU-optimized graph algorithms for ANNS but face scalability challenges due to limited GPU memory.
+Juno~\cite{juno-asplos24} addresses this using GPU ray-tracing cores (RT-cores) to accelerate the IVFPQ compression-based method, reducing storage costs compared to graph-based methods.
+However, GPU solutions generally exhibit lower energy efficiency than UpANNS.